supervisely-ecosystem/apply-florence-2-to-images-project/README.md

 ## Overview

-Application allows you to label project images using the Florence 2 detection model with bounding boxes and utilizes the Segment Anything 2.1 model to generate object masks based on the bounding box annotations.
+Application allows you to label project images using the Florence-2 detection model with bounding boxes and utilizes the Segment Anything 2.1 model to generate object masks based on the bounding box annotations.

 Application key points:

 - Select project or dataset to label
-- Serve models by [Serve Florence 2](https://ecosystem.supervisely.com/apps/serve-florence-2) and [Serve Segment Anything 2.1](https://ecosystem.supervisely.com/apps/serve-segment-anything-2) apps.
+- Serve models by [Serve Florence-2](https://ecosystem.supervisely.com/apps/serve-florence-2) and [Serve Segment Anything 2.1](https://ecosystem.supervisely.com/apps/serve-segment-anything-2) apps.
 The `Florence-2-large` and `SAM 2.1 Hiera small` models will be deployed automatically.
 You can change it if needed.

   <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/serve-florence-2" src="https://user-images.githubusercontent.com/placeholder" height="70px" margin-bottom="20px"/>